< Previous standard ^ Up a level ^ Next standard >

 Personal comments

 ISO/IEC 27014 refers to ‘information risk management’ - a minor but important distinction from the usual terms ‘information security risk’ and ‘information security management’.
 Security (as in controls to reduce/mitigate risk) is not the only way to treat risks to information: they can also be avoided, shared and accepted.
-Personally, I would prefer the remaining ISO27k standards to adopt ‘information risk’ (defined along the lines of “risk pertaining to information”) in place of ‘information security risk’ (a term that is not actually defined as such) but, so far, SC 27 has blocked the move and we have not had the opportunity to debate it.
-I am merely a kayaker nudging a supertanker.
+Personally, I wish the remaining ISO27k standards would adopt ‘information risk’ (defined along the lines of “risk pertaining to information”) in place of ‘information security risk’ (a term that is not actually defined as such) but, so far, SC 27 management has blocked the move and we have not had the opportunity to debate it.
+I am merely a lone kayaker nudging the supertanker.

 In the course of drafting the second edition, SC 27 discussed the application of principles from ISO 38500 (“Corporate governance of IT”) to information security, and considered the relationship between information security governance and other governance and management disciplines.
 ISO/IEC 27014 refers to governance for information security as an integral part of the organisation’s corporate governance with strong links to IT governance, but is arguably a bit vague on the details.